chrisbrasington/manga-downloader-sync/README.md

 <img src=".img/sample2.jpg" style="width:100%">

 ## features

+### sources
-`sources.txt` can support a flag to combine all chapters into a single file for thos manga that like to be a page or two a chapter
+`sources.txt` can support a flag to combine all chapters into a single file for those manga that like to be a page or two a chapter

 > url, True

-## summary
+### summary of download/sync

 Summary will display both download and synced information.
 If device is absent, will inform.
 If only sync happens, will inform.

+### author

+Author is added to PDF metadata

 ## run